Remove Unnecessary Code from wp_head

-In this quick tip post, I’ll go over how to remove the following from being output through the wp_head hook.
+In this quick tip post, I will show you how to remove the following unnecessary code from your site’s wp_head section:

 - Really Simple Discovery (RSD) link